lobneroO/NewWorldEngine/README.md

 -loading and displaying of models with or without textures -basic 3rd person camera for a player entity, that you can move around.
 * Version 0.1
+* Download of an executable jar file at https://bitbucket.org/tlobner/new-world-engine/downloads Choose the file that suits your OS, extract the archive and run the jar.
+If you encounter problems, let me know via lobner@mail.upb.de

 ### How do I get set up? ###